Keyboard shortcuts

 For example, there is no race condition or thread contention caused by using the same pipeline on two threads.1 In fact, there is no runtime overhead at all from this.

-Additionally, it is safe to build Graph instances, bind resources, record command buffers, and call Graph::into_queue at any time on any thread.
+Additionally, it is safe to build Graph instances, bind resources, record command buffers, and call Graph::into_submission at any time on any thread, as long as each Graph instance is not mutably shared across threads at the same time.

 These patterns are safe: